fairtracks/fairtracks_validator_python/README.md

-                        Store validation report (in JSON format) in a file --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --invalidate          Caches are invalidated on startup --warm-up             Caches are warmed up on startup --lazy-load           Caches are warmed up in a lazy way
+                        Store validation report (in JSON format) in a file --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --invalidate          Caches are invalidated on startup --read-only           When this flag is enabled, the caches are read-only, avoiding expensive operations related to the caches
+  --warm-up             Caches are warmed up on startup --lazy-load           Caches are warmed up in a lazy way
 ```